CarlosNadal/holbertonschool-cyber_security/README.md

    - Explored network scanning and information gathering using tools like `nmap`, `netcat`, and custom scripts.

 2. **Web Application Security OWASP Top 10**
-   - Analyzed web applications for vulnerabilities such as SQL Injection, XSS, CSRF, and used Burp Suite for pentesting.
+   - Analyzed web applications for vulnerabilities such as SQL Injection, XSS, SSRF, IDOR, etc and used Burp Suite for pentesting.

 3. **Password Cracking with John the Ripper and Hydra**
    - Practiced password security and the effectiveness of password policies by cracking sample hashes.